 Pipers Doug Walton and Peter Walen both offered to test the site before it went public and their feedback meant a great deal to the site and to me personally.
 Doug in particular spent countless hours downloading files for me to make sure they work.

-My gratitude also goes out to Kris Pazek and Darlene Snow of Fusion Studios Inc. in Newmarket, Ontario for their creativity, enthusiasm, patience and humour in creating a new type of website from my pencilled scribblings and hopeful smile.
+My gratitude also goes out to Kris Plazek and Darlene Snow of Fusion Studios Inc. in Newmarket, Ontario for their creativity, enthusiasm, patience and humour in creating a new type of website from my pencilled scribblings and hopeful smile.